 Once a year, members from all three programs celebrate Buddha’s Birthday with a special ceremony and a performance for the sangha.
 In the summer we hold weekend retreats for families, and in the winter our annual Dana Dinner—a holiday celebration for our neighbors and those who might not otherwise have a holiday meal.

-Zen Kids (open to 3 to 9-year-olds) and Zen Tweens (9 to 13-year-olds) meets generally on the first Sunday of every month from 9 am to 12 pm (Families are welcome to stay for our Monastery’s community lunch).
+Zen Kids (open to 3 to 9-year-olds) and Zen Tweens (9 to 13-year-olds) meets generally on the third Sunday of every month from 9 am to 12 pm (Families are welcome to stay for our Monastery’s community lunch).
 Zen Teens (14 to 18-year-olds) meets on the first Saturday of the month from 1 to 4 pm.
 Parents have a choice of attending the Zen Kids program, or, if their kids are at least 6 years old and are comfortable on their own, they can choose to do the Monastery’s adult Sunday program instead.
 Please note that the Zen Tweens and Teens programs happen without the presence of parents.

 Our staff is made up of monastics and lay practitioners with a deep commitment to creating a space in which children and teens can skillfully relate to one another, cultivate a strong and grounded sense of self, and discover for themselves one of Buddhism’s primary teachings—that each one of us is perfect and complete just as we are.